Get notified of page updates

 off

-Cancer Treatment for People with Mutations
+Cancer Treatment for People with Inherited Mutations

 People with an inherited mutation who have been diagnosed with cancer may have different treatment options than people without a mutation.
-To learn more about standard of care treatment options for specific types of cancer, visit our section on Cancer Treatment by Cancer Type
+To learn more about standard-of-care treatment options for specific types of cancer, visit our section on Cancer Treatment by Cancer Type

 If you have an inherited mutation, have been diagnosed with cancer and any of the situations below apply to you, you may wish to speak to your doctor about your medical options.
 You may also consider enrolling in a clinical trial studying which treatments work best for people with an inherited mutation.